 THE WORK OF HEART IN-HOUSE EDUCATION PROGRAM

 As well as keeping families close, our House aims to support ‘normal’ life for our families wherever possible.
-The Bass Family Foundation Learning Centre at Ronald McDonald House Perth keeps students on track with their education during their stay here.
+The Bass Family Foundation Learning Centre at Ronald McDonald House Nedlands keeps students on track with their education during their stay here.
 But perhaps even more importantly than that; it brings them routine and social interaction – helping them through what can be an incredibly confusing and stressful time.

 Throughout the year, siblings and patients staying at the House are able to access the WA school curriculum during term time, and are also offered a host of exciting educational experiences during School Holidays.
 These engaging sessions are planned and run by a team of qualified teachers.